 Get notifications about new releases and live shows announcements by joining our...

-Revolutionary Snake Ensemble is a wild and funky brass band led by Boston saxophonist Ken Field.
+Revolutionary Snake Ensemble is a wild and funky brass band led by saxophonist Ken Field.
 Known for their colorful costumes and New Orleans-inspired grooves, the group blends street beats, jazz, and improvisation into high-energy performances that are anything but ordinary.
-Their lineup features some of the area’s top players, with credits ranging from Club d’Elf to Either/Orchestra.
-With past appearances at Mardi Gras, the Kennedy Center, and even Sesame Street, they’ve brought their bold, celebratory sound to audiences from New Orleans to Venice, Italy, the Kennedy Center, Brooklyn Academy of Music, and Roswell, New Mexico!
+Their lineup features an enviable roster of top creative musicians, currently including leader Ken Field/alto sax & flute, Tom Hall/tenor sax, Dave Harris/trombone & tuba, Jerry Sabatini/trumpet, Blake Newman/acoustic bass, & Phil Neighbors/drums.
+Past members of the group have boasted credits ranging from Club d’Elf to Morphine, Al Kooper, Aimee Mann, G Love, Anthony Braxton, and Either/Orchestra.
+With past appearances at Mardi Gras in New Orleans, The Kennedy Center, Tipitina’s, Brooklyn Academy of Music, and even Sesame Street, they’ve brought their bold, celebratory sound to audiences from Mardi Gras parades in New Orleans to Venice (Italy), New York City, Boston, and Roswell (New Mexico), to mention a few!
+Guest soloists have included Charles Neville, Trombone Shorty, Godwin Louis, Jason Palmer, Amadee Castenell, Josh Roseman, Kenny Wollesen, Matt Darriau, Brian Richburg Jr, and vocalist Henri Smith.
+RSE albums have been included on best-of-year lists by no less than WNYC Music Director John Schaefer and the late Village Voice Music Writer Francis Davis.

 From 2005-2009 the Snake Ensemble traveled by train five times from Boston to New Orleans, playing on board the Amtrak Crescent, to march with the Krewe of Muses in their annual Mardi Gras parade.
 The Ensemble can be heard on Parade of Numbers, an animated counting piece regularly aired on the television program Sesame Street.